 Start the day bright and early and put on your dancing shoes.
 Immerse yourself in a flamenco class, where you’ll have the chance to learn about the history of this famous dancing style and get the hang of some moves.

-In the afternoon, visit a bullring to learn more about Spain’s long-standing bullfighting tradition, dating all the way back to 711 A.D.
-Students will not be watching a bullfight.
+Visit a bullring to learn more about Spain’s long-standing bullfighting tradition, dating all the way back to 711 A.D.
+But don’t worry – you won’t be watching a bullfight.

 After working up an appetite, enjoy some traditional Spanish tapas for dinner.